z0ph/update53-pub/README.md

 This version allow you to update your AWS route53 record from your current public ip (from [ipinfo.io](https://ipinfo.io/) WebService)

 **Features:**

 - Update AWS Route53 DNS Record with your current public IP (Usefull for home ISP with non-static IP address)
-- Send SNS Notification when your ip change
+- Optional - Send SNS Notification when your ip change
 - Optional - Update the bucket policy of a S3 bucket to only autorize access to this bucket from your public IP (Usefull for private static web hosting)

 ## Requierements